GST/HST Payment Dates and When to Expect It

 The GST/HST credit is a tax-free quarterly payment provided by the federal government to help individuals and families with low to moderate incomes offset the costs of the Goods and Services Tax (GST) and the Harmonized Sales Tax (HST).
 Think of it as a little boost to your wallet that helps you cover those day-to-day expenses.

 The GST/HST credit payments are issued quarterly.
-Here’s a handy table to help you remember the payment dates:
+Here’s a handy table to help you remember the payment dates for 2026:

 By marking these dates on your calendar, you can keep track of when to expect your payments and plan accordingly.